Why Traditional Models Missed the August 2024 VIX Spike (And What Caught It)

 Analysts blamed the yen carry trade unwind.
 Risk teams scrambled.
 Market structure broke.

-Our historical backtests classified Systemic Stress on August 2nd.
+Historical backtests for our automated regime classified generated Systemic Stress on August 2nd.
 This was three days before VIX exploded.
 This signal is deterministic: the same inputs will always yield this output.

 The Timeline